-The federal government and the American people are 17 1/2 trillion dollars in debt, and climbing.
+The federal government and the American people are 17 1/2 trillion dollars in debt (updated now to nearly $20 trillion), and climbing.
 This fact is behind Congressman Paul Ryan’s effort to balance the budget over 10 years and avert a inevitable disaster that will fall on America if the budget mess isn’t solved.
 Much controversy exists over whether he’s balancing the budget the correct way.
 Progressive democrats always argue for more taxes, which they call “revenue”.
 Conservatives contend that the government doesn’t have a taxation problem it suffers from a gross overspending problem.
 A few common examples prove that the conservative position is precisely right.

 Most Americans live with a modest income; as of June 2013 the median household income in the US was $52,000 a year.
 Somehow they balance their budgets on that salary.
 There are many examples however of highly successful people making far more money and yet they end up bankrupt.
 A short list includes: Sir Elton John, Warren Sapp, Willie Nelson, Gary Busey, MC Hammer, and Mike Tyson.
 How is it possible that these people who each earned millions of dollars in some cases hundreds of millions of dollars could end up penniless?